Poojith-Obeysekara/filmpire/README.md

 This application includes user authentication, dark mode, sort movie on the basis of categories or genres, viewing movie and actor details, adding a movie to favorites or watchlist and many more functionalities.

-Alan works as in-app voice assistant which create conversational experiences for filmpire.
+Alan AI works as in-app voice assistant which create conversational experiences for filmpire.